tiddlyweb/twikifier/README.md

 * To present a web service or local socket that takes an input (a text string, a tiddler bag/title combo?) and returns the generated HTML.
-* A Store class which satisfies the store methods that are called throughout Config, Formatter*, Lingo, Macros, Wikifier etc. One way to do this would be to talk HTTP to the TiddlyWeb server, but there are auth issues.
-The "store" then would be a recipe or bag collection from the server.

 # Who

-twikifier is written by Chris Dent and is Copyright 2010, Peermore Limited using a New BSD License.
+twikifier is written by Chris Dent and is Copyright 2011, Peermore Limited using a New BSD License.